 A study carried out by the American Christmas Tree Association shows that artificial Christmas trees are the better environmental choice if reused for five years.
 If yours is stored well, it can be used for an average of ten years, which is probably the most encouraging behaviour from a consumer point of view.

-Ok, we know many of you like to have a real one; the smell, the experience to pick your Christmas tree, and that’s fine, but make sure to replant it after the festive season or to use it as compost.
+Ok, we know many of you like to have a real one; the smell, the experience of picking your Christmas tree, and that’s fine, but make sure to replant it after the festive season or to use it as compost.

 Alternatively, look for more trendy options such as holly trees with berries in copper pots to give your kitchen table or desk a festive look or a Pinus Silver Crest in a pot, a mini tree you can always put in your garden or balcony after the festive holidays.
 Also, a driftwood Christmas tree might be a great alternative if you like coastal style.
 You may collect pieces of driftwood during your walks at the beach and make a great one by yourself once at home, following one of those YouTube tutorials online.
 Alternatively, you can buy one on etsy.com.
 And in case you are more into minimalist style or short of space, why not consider a metal silhouette tree?
 All you have to do is just hang up your decorations.
 Hey, presto!